 Established in the year 1995, we "Oracle Chemicals Pvt.
 Ltd.", are a Private Limited Company, engaged in Manufacturing and Supplying of the best quality Natural Minerals, Industrial Chemical, Phosphate Chemical Powder, Phosphate Granules and Tripotassium Phosphate Crystal.

 Buy Discounted P5P (Pyridoxal 5Phosphate) Coenzymated Vitamin B6 and Other Vitamins Supplements online at Logo Pipingrock Rewards Share this link with friends and earn rewards for the future!

-Rock phosphate and bone meal .
+Rock phosphate and meal .
 By Adrien Gallant, P Ag.
 In the past few years, many farmers have been considering a return to ecologically safer soil management practices such as the use of fertilizer materials which are less refined than those commonly used today.

 Ravensdown Reactive Phosphate Rock is a slow release phosphate fertiliser which breaks down under acid soil conditions to release phosphate to the soil over a number of years.

 Phosphorus occurs naturally in rock formations in the earth's crust, usually as phosphate.
 High phosphate concentrations in surface waters may indicate fertilizer runoff, domestic waste discharge, or the presence of industrial effluents or detergents.